 Many dry bulk cargoes are also classified as ‘dangerous goods’ requiring special attention during loading, transportation and discharging.
 The carriage of solid bulk cargoes possess potential hazards and thus require efficient and safe stowage and shipment.

-1. Cargo shift: Cargo shift has always remained as one of the greatest dangers on bulk carriers.
+1. Cargo shift: Cargo shift has always remained one of the greatest dangers on bulk carriers.
 This problem is greater for ships carrying grain cargoes.
 Grain settles by about 2% of its volume.
-Because of this settling, small void spaces exist on the top of grain surface.
+Because of this settling, small void spaces exist on the top of the grain surface.
 These void spaces permit the grain to shift.
-The free flowing characteristics of grain reduce the stability of any ship carrying it.
+The free-flowing characteristics of grain reduce the stability of any ship carrying it.
 Trimming is undertaken to reduce the danger of cargo shifting.
-Rolling can also cause shifting of cargo from one side to the other and reduce her positive stability resulting in the vessel to capsize.
+Rolling can also cause shifting of cargo from one side to the other and reduce her positive stability resulting in the vessel capsizing.

-2. Cargo falling from height: Cargoes like iron ore, quartz and steel scraps are high density cargo.
+2. Cargo falling from height: Cargoes like iron ore, quartz and steel scraps are high-density cargo.
 There is a possibility of cargo falling from height during cargo operations.
-Cargo may either fall from the conveyor belt of the shiploader or from the discharging grab on to the deck of the ship.
-People working on deck can get injured badly if hit by the sizeable lumps of the bulk cargo.
+Cargo may either fall from the conveyor belt of the ship loader or from the discharging grab onto the deck of the ship.
+People working on the deck can get injured badly if hit by the sizeable lumps of the bulk cargo.
 It can be as bad as death.
 Cargo operation should always be monitored by responsible officers and care should be taken that no unwanted personnel are present on the working area of the deck.
 Persons who are involved in the cargo operation should wear protective clothing including hard hats, safety shoes and highly visible vests.

 4. Cargo Liquefaction: Liquefaction is a phenomenon in which solid bulk cargoes are abruptly transformed from a solid dry state to an almost fluid state.
 Many common bulk cargoes such as iron ore fines, nickel ore and various mineral concentrates are examples of materials that may liquefy.
 Liquefaction occurs as a result of compaction of the cargo which results from engine vibrations, ship’s motion and rolling and wave impact that further causes cargo agitation.

 5. Structural damage: Heavy cargoes place high loads on the structure and structural failure is therefore probable.
-High density cargoes occupy a small area for a large weight that is they have a low stowage factor.
-It is therefore important that the tank top has sufficient strength to carry heavy cargoes like iron ore, nickel ore, bauxite etc .
-The load density of the tank top should never be exceeded.
+High-density cargoes occupy a small area for a large weight that is they have a low stowage factor.
+It is therefore important that the tank top has sufficient strength to carry heavy cargoes like iron ore, nickel ore, bauxite etc. The load density of the tank top should never be exceeded.
 Tank top strength is provided in the ship’s stability booklet.
-Exceeding the maximum permissible cargo load in any of the holds of a ship will lead to over stressing of local structure.
-Overloading will induce greater stresses in the double bottom, transverse bulkheads, hatch coamings, hatch covers, main frames and associated brackets of individual cargo holds.
+Exceeding the maximum permissible cargo load in any of the holds of a ship will lead to overstressing of the local structure.
+Overloading will induce greater stresses in the double bottom, transverse bulkheads, hatch coamings, hatch covers, mainframes and associated brackets of individual cargo holds.
 Poor distribution of and/or inadequate trimming of certain cargoes can result in excessive bending and sheer forces.